YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ### Investigating the Stability of Academic Performance in Schools

-**Research Question 1: How stable is a school's academic performance across years in Russian and math?**
+**Research Question 1: How stable is a school's academic performance across years in Russian language and Mathematics?**

 To explore the stability of academic performance in schools over the five-year period from 2015 to 2019, we conducted exploratory visual analysis.
-To help us better understand the data, we firstly created a graph showing the dynamics of USE results in Russian and math for each school.
+To help us better understand the data, we firstly created a graph showing the dynamics of USE results in Russian language and Mathematics for each school.

 ``` r
 ach_data$subject <- as.factor(ach_data$subject)